Windsor Castle

 Tall windows

-The large windows provide ample natural light and offer views of the castle grounds, including the Long Walk.
-The window style evolved from more classical forms to pointed Gothic arches during the 19th-century remodeling.
+The State Apartments are filled with natural light streaming through large windows that offer stunning views of the castle grounds, including the Long Walk.
+Interestingly, these windows weren’t always like this—they evolved from classical rectangular forms to pointed Gothic arches during the 19th-century Gothic Revival remodeling.

 Impressive fireplaces